inspire-international/regist-docker-broker/README.md

 > How to upgrade glibc to 2.14 is well described at http://kakakikikeke.blogspot.jp/2014/10/centosdrone.html

 # Preparation
-### Open Docker file
+### Open Dockerfile
-Open Docker file and change Docker image which you download from Docker Hub if you like.
-In order to this Docker file successfully build without change, we recommend you to download centos6.x from Docker Hub.
+Open Dockerfile and change Docker image name which you download from Docker Hub if you like.
+In order to this Dockerfile successfully built without change, we recommend you to download centos6.x from Docker Hub.

 ### Build your docker image
 * Open build.sh and change image name to be built if you prefer.